 I’m sure some folks are like me, but others don’t like to stray from the safety of recipes.
 They find comfort in them or simply trust the rules and instructions they provide.
 Or they fear what could happen if they strayed, unsure if one adjustment could potentially ruin an entire dish.
 Right now, lots of folks are repeating the same recipes over and over again to create some semblance of regularity and predictability in this otherwise unrelenting year of uncertainty.

-I understand the idea, particularly in cake baking, that if you want something to turn out looking anything like the photo of it in the recipe, you’ve got to carefully follow the instructions.
+I understand that particularly when baking if you want something to turn out as expected, you’ve got to carefully follow the instructions.
 However, once you get more familiar with the rhythm and rules of baking, you’ll be able to make adjustments and improvisations without fear.
-Or maybe you won’t mind having a cake fail because at least you’ll have cake.

 Adapted from Smitten Kitchen purple plum torte